memecoder12345678/NexScript/README.md

     ```

 2. **Enter the path to your `.nex` file**:
-    After running `shell.py`, you can execute your NexScript file by simply typing the path to the file with the `.nex` extension in the shell.
+    After running `shell.py`, you can execute your NexScript file by simply typing the path to the file with the `.nex` extension in the NexShell.

     Example:
     ```sh